In this article:

 - Email them to us at support@untappd.com, along with a link to the beer you suspect is the correct one to be checked in.

 - Example response: “Hi there!
-We appreciate your check-in, but we think this might have been logged under the wrong brewery.
+We appreciate your check-in, but we think this might have been logged under the wrong brand.
 Just wanted to flag it for you to double-check.
 Thanks for your support!”

 - We are unable to move check-ins between venues.
-If you feel a user has checked a beer into your venue in error, please communicate this to the user by commenting on the check in.
+If you feel a user has checked a drink into your venue in error, please communicate this to the user by commenting on the check in.

-- If a user checks in a beer that is out of production or no longer commercially available, there may be extenuating circumstances.
+- If a user checks in a drink that is out of production or no longer commercially available, there may be extenuating circumstances.
 They may have saved items purchased to go, or are correcting an oversight by retroactively checking in something they previously enjoyed.

 - If you do not believe that either of these is the case, please communicate this to the user by commenting on the check in.

 - Example response: “Hi, glad to see you enjoyed this one!
-Just a heads up that this beer is retired and no longer in production.
+Just a heads up that this drink is retired and no longer in production.
 Always fun when an old favorite pops back up, though!”

-- If a user checks in a beer that is out of production or no longer commercially available, there may be extenuating circumstances.
+- If a user checks in a drink that is out of production or no longer commercially available, there may be extenuating circumstances.
 They may have saved items purchased to go, or are correcting an oversight by retroactively checking in something they previously enjoyed.

-You should never be harsh or accusatory in a response; for instance, “This beer has never been served here.
-You need to fix your check-in,” or, “You checked into the wrong beer.
+You should never be harsh or accusatory in a response; for instance, “This drink has never been served here.
+You need to fix your check-in,” or, “You checked into the wrong drink.
 Stop posting inaccurate information on our page.”
 Many times when a business responds respectfully and politely to a negative review, it can encourage the reviewer to see the people behind the business rather than just the product or service.
 In some cases, this leads reviewers to share more detail about their experience, and even update their check-in to reflect the exchange more positively.

 How Should I Respond to a Positive Review?